 Under certain conditions and at certain times of the year, some flies will work better and some of my best flies for steelhead can even outperform roe bags and other steelhead baits if you know how and when to fish them properly.

 The Worm Fly – The Best Fly For Steelhead

-My favorite color is pink, however under super clear conditions, I do better on the natural brown color.
+My favorite color for steelhead is pink, however under super clear conditions, I do sometimes do better on the natural brown color.

 Red has been an excellent alternative and has caught me a lot of fish when they don’t eat the pink one.
 Purple has been good too.

 You can see in the picture that, unlike many worm patterns that are tied with the hook in the middle of the fly, I tie my hook at the end of the worm material and I do this for a very good reason.

 Tying the worm fly by the end is better because tying the fly in the middle often causes the fly to fold in half or into a “V” shape under any pulling of the line which is also known as drag, and in rivers, there is always current and always drag.